Originalas/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 ---
 ## BNO085
 This is the IMU used in CrowdSupply Slimes.
-The performance is very unrealiable with very wide range from worst to best reset times.
-CrowdSupply trackers are sold with a magnetometer turned off because 99% of users will not be able to use that feature having bad magnetic enviroment at home.
+The performance is very unrealiable with a very wide range from worst to best reset times.
+CrowdSupply trackers are sold with a magnetometer turned off because 99% of users will not be able to use that feature having a bad magnetic enviroment at home.
 This will cut the best case reset times down to 20 min, bringing performance down to budget IMU models like BMI.
-Unlike budget BMI IMUs, BNO085 suffers from additional problems.
-IMU drift is very high, tracking may even fail moving too fast.
+Unlike budget BMI IMUs, BNO085 suffers from additional issues.
+IMU drift is very high and tracking may even completely fail moving too fast.
 For example, BNO085 can drift in just 2 minutes, even stop tracking, if you will start jumping or tap feet while dancing.
-As a result, this IMU should be avoided for fitness and dance use.
+As a result, this IMU should be avoided for dance and fitness use.

 |Reset time |Cost |Availability|Build quality|
 |:---------:|:---:|:----------:|:-----------:|
 |3 - 20 min|~$13 |Sufficient  |Excellent    |

-Score: <i class="fa fa-star"></i><i class="fa fa-star"></i><i class="fa fa-star"></i><i class="fa fa-star"></i><i class="fa fa-star-half-o"></i>

 |Pros          |Cons                                   |
 |--------------|---------------------------------------|